Easy Ways To Break Bad Habits With Two Mental Tricks!

 First, I know that if I could find patterns to use up the yarn I already own, I would stay out of the yarn store more often.
-Potential solutions would be join the knitting online community Raverly, asking my FB knit group friends for patterns to share, looking on the internet for designers that have free patterns, etc. I would write a list of all the ideas that would help me get closer to my goal.
+Potential solutions would be join the free online knitting community Raverly, asking my FB knit group friends for patterns to share, looking on the internet for designers that have free patterns, etc. I would write a list of all the ideas that would help me get closer to my goal.

 Next, I would search for groups that support the reduce, reuse, recycle lifestyle.
 Making friends with similar desires will help me feel normal, encouraging me to adhere to my frugal, environmentally wise goal.
 Being supported by a group of people with a similar mindset will help fuel my contentment and thereby reduce my bad habit of buying yarn as retail therapy.

 See how the Miracle Question works?
 It gives you the freedom to create a path forward to the BIG goal- breaking a bad habit, or creating a life you love- you have the answers, now you create the micro steppingstones to your desired outcome.